Saifu1221/coding/README.md

 3. Issue with collection while using multi threading
 4. How can exectue three threads one by one
 5. Fail Fast and Fail Safe Iterators in Java
+6. Whih approach you used in writing web service, top to botton or bottom to top?